-Congratulations to you all of us!
-We’ve officially made it to the busiest time of the year.
+We’ve officially made our way to one of the busiest times of the year.
+School has begun again and summer vacations are over.
 Time management is a must.
 Taking breaks is a must.
 Being honest with yourself is a must.
 We, as people, thrive off of structure, but with many moving parts and small details, we almost begin to subconsciously neglect ourselves and what our bodies need.
 I can promise that if you feel like this, you are not alone.
 This issue is, with all those moving parts and small details, it’s difficult to figure out what changes need to be made.
 So let’s talk about how to recognize burnout before it even happens.

 What are Common Burnout Symptoms?